 No study to our knowledge has yet investigated whether the processing of social network sites-related and highly arousing emotional stimuli modulates response inhibition in problematic social network sites use (specifically, problematic Facebook use, PFU).
-In the present study, neural and behavioral measures allowed investigating whether individuals with vs. without PFU show greater difficulties in inhibiting prepotent motor responses during an emotional Go/Nogo task.
+In the present study, neural and behavioral measures allowed investigating whether individuals with versus without PFU show greater difficulties in inhibiting prepotent motor responses during an emotional Go/Nogo task.

-We expected individuals with PFU to be characterized by impaired inhibitory processes in an emotional context as indicated by faster RTs to Go trials, more commission errors (i.e., responses to Nogo trials), and by larger amplitude of the Nogo-N2 and/or reduced amplitude of the Nogo-P3 in the presence of Facebook-related and emotional vs. neutral pictures, and with respect to non-problematic Facebook users.
-Also, we hypothesized that individuals with PFU would rate Facebook-related pictures as more pleasant and arousing than neutral pictures and as compared with non-problematic Facebook users.
+We expected individuals with PFU to be characterized by impaired inhibitory processes in an emotional context as indicated by faster RTs to Go trials, more commission errors (i.e., responses to Nogo trials), and by larger amplitude of the Nogo-N2 and/or reduced amplitude of the Nogo-P3 in the presence of Facebook-related and emotional versus neutral pictures, and with respect to nonproblematic Facebook users.
+Also, we hypothesized that individuals with PFU would rate Facebook-related pictures as more pleasant and arousing than neutral pictures and as compared with nonproblematic Facebook users.

 Method